Back to Expert Advice

 Instead of clicking search results, buyers now ask AI assistants for advice—and those assistants do the research for them.

-Structure it as clear, factual answers that AI agents can easily find, understand, and quote in their recommendations..
+Structure your content as clear, factual answers that AI agents can find, understand, and quote.

 In this future, your visibility depends on being quotable, trustworthy, and everywhere agents look.